kashesandr/NRTC/README.md

 # NRTC
 NodeJS RFID Time Controller

+## Backend part is deprecated, need to rewrite it using Java or something..

 # What is it?
 It is the application which allows to calculate time that somebody spent somewhere.
 It's perfectly suitable for a time-based cafes.
 When you're paid for time that visitors spent in your cafe.
 When a visitor enters he must be checked in and checked out when exits.
 The system automatically calculates (based on defined rules) the price for the visitor when he gets out.